Siggi B. Wilzig: Philanthropy

 In addition to his business interests, Wilzig was a leading figure in Jewish humanitarian and philanthropic affairs, particularly projects relating to the Holocaust.
 In 1975 he became the first Holocaust survivor to lecture before cadets and officers of the United States Military Academy at West Point.
-In 1980, when Nobel Prize laureate author Elie Wiesel was appointed to head the U.S. Holocaust Memorial Council by President Jimmy Carter, the first person Wiesel nominated to serve with him was Siggi, who was sworn in as one of the Museum Council's founding members.
-In 1985, Siggi received an honorary doctorate of law from Hofstra University Law School, where the Siggi B. Wilzig Distinguished Professor of Constitutional Rights was endowed.
+In 1980, when Nobel Prize laureate author Elie Wiesel was appointed to head the U.S. Holocaust Memorial Council by President Jimmy Carter, the first person Wiesel nominated to serve with him was Wilzig, who was sworn in as one of the Museum Council's founding members.
+In 1985, Wilzig received an honorary doctorate of law from Hofstra University Law School, where the Siggi B. Wilzig Distinguished Professor of Constitutional Rights was endowed.
 He received a second honorary doctorate of law from the Benjamin N. Cardozo Law School, where he was a founding director.
 He was a recipient of the Ellis Island Medal of Honor in recognition of his contributions to the nation.

-Siggi's successes enabled him to support a number of charities, including Wilzig Hospital at the Jersey City Medical Center, the Daughters of Miriam Home for the Aged, and the Jewish Home and Rehabilitation Center.
+Wilzig's successes enabled him to support a number of charities, including Wilzig Hospital at the Jersey City Medical Center, the Daughters of Miriam Home for the Aged, and the Jewish Home and Rehabilitation Center.
 He raised more than $100 million in Israeli bonds, and for his support of the State of Israel was awarded the nation's Prime Minister's Medal.

 In 2003 at age 76, Siggi B. Wilzig died after a struggle with multiple myeloma.
 He was survived by his wife, Naomi (who died in 2015), his sons Ivan Wilzig and Alan Wilzig, his daughter Sherry Wilzig Izak.